lengjingzju/json/README.md

 * Lighter: Provide a variety of methods to save memory, such as pool memory, file parsing while reading, file writing while printing, and SAX APIs.
 It can make memory usage a constant
 * Stronger: Support DOM and SAX-style APIs, provide APIs for JSON in classic mode and memory pool mode, support string and file as input and output, is extended to support long long integer and hexadecimal number
 * More friendly: C language implementation, does not depend on any other library, does not contain platform-related code, only one header file and source file, and the interface corresponding to cJSON. the code logic is clearer than any other JSON libraries
+* JSON5: Supports the vast majority of JSON5 features, such as hexadecimal digits, comments, array and object tail element comma, but does not support strings without double quotes

 ## Compile and Run